The Serpent's Fall

 Amanda held her hand in front of her mouth as she gasped, eyes wide.
 “What the heck!”

 Amanda reached out and placed a hand on Jack’s shoulder.
 “There was nothing you could do, Jack.
 It was not your fault.”
-She gently squeezed his shoulder.
-“Look at me.”
-Jack briefly met Amanda’s eyes, then looked down at his thumbs again.
+She squeezed his shoulder.
+‘Look at me.’
+Jack’s eyes met hers, then slipped back to his thumbs.
+“You cannot blame yourself for that poor woman’s death.
+Perhaps it was just her time, you know?”
+Amanda said.

-Jack did not look up.
-With eyebrows pulled into a v-shape, he hesitated for a moment.
+Jack didn’t look up.
+Brow furrowed, he hesitated.
 “A massive explosion followed, blowing the bathroom door off its hinges and against the opposite wall.
-Then the expected whaling and crying started.
-Cries of agony, chilling screams… I was hesitant to walk out of the bathroom; the guilt already yanking at my emotions and messing with my head.”
-He sharply exhaled.
+Then the wailing and crying started.
+Cries of agony, chilling screams… I was hesitant to leave the bathroom, the guilt already yanking at my emotions and messing with my head.”
+He exhaled, hard.
 A tear rolled down his cheek.
 Amanda had a lump in her throat.
 “But I had to check on my family, right?
-So I walked out, trying to just look straight ahead to shield my eyes from the horror… To somehow protect my mind.”
+So I walked out, trying to just look straight ahead.
+To shield my eyes from the horror… To somehow protect my mind.”
 He pushed his hand through his hair, trying to shake off the weight of the memory.
-“There was so much blood…Nauseating smells of burning flesh, wood and plastic lingered in the air.
-A faint metallic tone buried underneath it all.
-The hint left behind from a fragmentation grenade.”
+“There was so much blood… Nauseating smells of burning flesh, wood, and plastic lingered in the air.
+A faint metallic tone buried underneath it all — the residue left behind by a fragmentation grenade.”
 Jack wiped the tear with his thumb and composed himself with a smile.
-Amanda, now muted, listened in shock.
+Amanda, now speechless, listened in shock.
 Tears welled up in his eyes.
 He tried to speak, then swallowed hard.

 With a trembling voice, he said, “Then I stumbled over something.
 I looked down…” Jack sniffed and wiped his eyes. “…and there she was…” He couldn’t contain his emotions and began sobbing uncontrollably.